gophergala2016/rex/README.md

 using GL graphics).
-After looking over the gomobile project and how the development cycle goes I thought it would be possible to create a cool, shared interactive experience in a short amount of time, even with limited previous mobile/game development experience.
+After looking over the gomobile project and how the development cycle goes I thought it would be possible to create a cool, shared interactive experience in a short amount of time, even with limited previous experience with mobile/game development.

 ##Prior Art

 ###Games

-As alluded to in the introduction, the space being developed is not unexplored.
+As alluded to in the introduction, the space being developed is not entirely unexplored.
 Nintendo's [Wii U](http://www.nintendo.com/wiiu) is the most notable example of a game platform expanding into a complex "controller" architecture.
 The Wii U has an intriguing story for the market.
 But the economic barrier to entry for the platform is too high for many people.
 And you can't write a Wii U game in pure Go!

 The concept of local discovery is not new in gaming.
 Games have been doing this going back 20 years (hyperbolic-ish).
 More recently in the mobile space